Randy Bullock: Cincinnati Bengals

 On December 13, 2016, Bullock was claimed off waivers by the Cincinnati Bengals after the team cut Mike Nugent following his struggles.
 On December 18, 2016, Bullock was 2-for-2 on field goals, 2-for-2 on extra points, and made a touchdown-saving tackle on return-man Sammie Coates after a few missed Bengal tackles in a loss against the Pittsburgh Steelers.
 On December 24, 2016, Bullock missed a 43-yard field goal attempt as time expired, which gave his former team the Houston Texans the 12–10 win and a playoff spot.

 On January 26, 2017, Bullock signed a two-year contract extension with the Bengals.
-On September 14, 2017, in Week 2, Bullock converted three field goals and was responsible for all of the offensive scoring against the Houston Texans in a 13–9 loss.
+On September 14, 2017, in Week 2, Bullock converted three field goals and was responsible for all of the offensive scoring against the Texans in a 13–9 loss.

 On September 18, 2018, Bullock signed a two-year contract extension with the Bengals through the 2020 season.

 On December 22, 2019, Bullock made a career-long field goal of 57 yards against the Miami Dolphins.
 The conversion was the longest field goal in Bengals franchise history.